In the iris, the 'Iris sphincter muscle' constricts the pupil, and the 'Iris dilator muscle' enlarges the pupil.

 Ciliary body connected to the lens

 The lens of the eye is connected to the 'ciliary body' through something like a string.
 When the ciliary body relaxes, the inner diameter increases.
-When the ciliary body relaxes, the lens becomes thinner and the refractive index decreases, allowing focus the light comming from far.
+When the ciliary body relaxes, the lens becomes thinner, and the refractive index decreases, allowing focus the light coming from far.

-Conversely, when the 'ciliary body' is contracted, the elastic lens becomes thicker like a ball and the refractive index increases.
-Then you will be able to focus the light coming from near you.
+Conversely, when the 'ciliary body' is contracted, the elastic lens becomes thicker like a ball, and the refractive index increases.
+Then you will be able to focus on the light coming from near you.